andrew1007/mrfa-demo/article/part1.md

 export default applyState(mappedState)(TableRows);
 ```

 This true, but impractical.
 Maintainability, in an overwhelming number of cases, comes first for enterprise software.
 Algorithms in components violate separation of concerns and they cannot be reused in other locations.
 On top of that, there is already a solution for this.
 Functional (pure) memoization strategies enable patterns that are robust, extremely effective (when used correctly), and reusable.
-The negligible performance tradeoff is worth the massive increases in scalability of this pattern.
+There is no denying that memoization has performance penalties.
+But the impact is normally small and provides massive increases in scalability.
+It is almost always worth it.

 With these concepts, typical web apps gain huge performance wins.
 This is only scratching the surface of the knowledge to write a fully optimized React app.
 To get the full picture, these topics need to be covered.